burn-research/aPrioriDNS/docs/source/publications.rst

 Publications using aPriori
 ==========================

-This page collects scientific works that use or reference **aPriori**.
+This page collects scientific works that use or reference the library.
-If you used the library in a publication and it is not listed here yet, please get in touch so we can add it.
+If you used it in a publication that is not listed here yet, please get in touch so we can add it.